Jtreu/sleeplog-app/README.md

 * Add user roles
   - Neurologist role asks patients for permissions to view entries
   - Patient role receives permission requests to view entries
+  - Allow other users to request permission to view other useres entries
 * Add service worker for offline support
 * Add a indroductory sequence for first-time users
 * Make the times entries responsive & scrollable